RobertCsordas/cluster_tool/README.md

 Note that in this case you should *not* add the full url the ```config.json```, but the name used after ```Host``` in the ```~/.ssh/config``` file (in this case just ```daint```).

-### Ray support

-It also supports Ray, but since Ray is a pain in the ass, see the code and th example config for further information.
-Let's hope nobody will want to use this ever.

 # Getting started